 The developing countries, on the other hand, have growing population bases, and although most import a limited number of goods and services from other countries, longer-term growth potential exists in these nations.
 Often, marketers in developing nations must be educators, using marketing techniques to education populations about unfamiliar, new products and services and the benefits they provide.
 As the degree of economic development increases, so does the sophistication of the marketing effort focused on a country.

 Figure 1, below, illustrates nations and regions according to their economic growth prospects.
-Darker green areas indicate where the strongest growth opportunities existed as of 2017.
+Darker green areas indicate where the strongest growth opportunities currently exist, as of 2011.

 Benefits of Globalism for Business